Welcome to the Fantastic Farm and Garden Calculator!

 If you’ve ever attempted to plan a garden or farm in order to produce high yields and a wide variety of crops for a specific number of people you may have an idea of how daunting and overwhelming such a task can be.
 You don’t simply have the pleasure of deciding what varieties of the many crops you want to grow.
 Different crops have different spacing requirements, planting dates and maturation dates, among many other differences.
 All these factors must be accounted for so that you can figure out when and where you will plant your crops in order to make the best use of your land and also know how much it is capable of producing.

 When you use the FFGC you will input specific types of information and the calculator will generate the information you need to proceed with your garden or farm.
-Calculator users create accounts and can save and print their results.
+Calculator users can download the spreadsheet-based planning tool and can save and print their results.
 Types of input you will need to provide include:

 - The number of people you are attempting to feed.